 Depression is one of the most common mental illnesses both in the United States and across the world.
+Despite the prevalence of depression, there are still many misconceptions about it.
+Read on to find out some of the facts about depression.

 More than 264 million people worldwide suffer from depression, according to the World Health Organization.
 The National Institute of Mental Health reported more than 17 million American adults had a major depressive episode in 2017.